kramwalkis/battleShip/README.md

 # battleShip

-This is a my take on a battleship game.
+This is my take on a battleship game.

 I mostly used array manipulation to make game logic.